akondas/arkadiuszkondas.com/site/_posts/2019/2019-03-01-binary-heap-implementation-in-php.md

 We will run script with `--retry-threshold=2`, what will mean, that each iteration can have a maximum of 2% deviation over time.

+Let's say clearly what we will tests: we will draw 10,000 random numbers from the range.
+Then we will measure the time of adding the next random number to our collection and extract the minimum from it.
 You can check full benchmark script in [BinaryHeapBench](https://github.com/php-ai/php-data-structures/blob/master/benchmarks/Heap/BinaryHeapBench.php).

 Lets run benchmarks and see what's happened.
 Here are results for `10 000` random numbers: